Feasibility study of $CP$ Violation in $\tau^{-}\to K_{S}\pi^{-}\nu_{\tau}$ decays at Super Tau Charm Facility: EVENT SELECTION AND ANALYSIS

 where $L_{S}$ and $L_{B}$ are the likelihood function for signal and background event, respectively. $\vec{x}$ is a set of variables used for likelihood.
 Each likelihood function $L_{S/B}$ is the product of the probability density function(PDF) of the input variables defined by

 where $P_{S/B,k}$ is the signal/background PDF of the $k$-$th$ input variable $x_{k}$.
-For this analysis, the set of variables $\vec{x}$ includes the number of neutral clusters, the momentum of decay products of $K_{S}$, the decay length of $K_{S}$, the mass of $K_{S}$, the $\chi^{2}$ of $K_{S}$ in vertex fit, the $E/p$ ratio of electron, the momentum of $\mu$, the cosine of the polar angle of $\mu$, the momentum of $\pi$ and the momentum of $K_{S}\pi$.
-The polar angle mentioned above is defined as the angle between the track and the $e^{+}e^{-}$ beam axis.
-The likelihood ratio $y_{L}(\vec{x})$ from these variables between signal and backgrounds are shown in Fig.~\ref{likelihood1}.
-The classifier requirement on $y_{L}(\vec{x})$ is determined by optimizing the figure-of-merit $\frac{S}{\sqrt{S+B}}$, where S and B denotes the number of signal and backgrounds, to be 0.98.
-The mass spectrum of $K_{S}\pi^{-}$ after above selections is shown in Fig.~\ref{mass1}(b), and it is obvious that after likelihood requirement, the background has been significantly suppressed.
-The efficiencies with likelihood requirement are also shown in Table ~\ref{efficiency1}.
+For this analysis, the set of variables $\vec{x}$ includes number of neutral clusters, momenta of decay products of $K_{S}$, decay length of $K_{S}$, mass spectrum of $K_{S}$, $\chi^{2}$ of $K_{S}$ from secondary vertex fit, $E/p$ ratio of electron, momentum of $\mu$, cosine of the polar angle of $\mu$, momenta of $\pi$ and $K_{S}\pi$.
+The likelihood ratio $y_{L}(\vec{x})$ from these variables between signal and backgrounds are shown in Fig.~\ref{likelihood1} as well as the figure-of-merit.
+The classifier requirement on $y_{L}(\vec{x})$ is determined by optimizing the figure-of-merit, to be 0.9979.
+The mass spectrum of $K_{S}\pi^{-}$ after above selections is shown in Fig.~\ref{mass1}(b), and it is obvious that after likelihood requirements, the background level has been significantly suppressed.
+The selection efficiencies for signal and background processes with likelihood requirement are also shown in Table ~\ref{efficiency1}.

-The background events survived above selection come from hadronic final states or $e^{+}e^{-}\to\tau^{+}\tau^{-}$ decay products, where $e^{+}e^{-}\to\tau^{+}\tau^{-}$ is mainly from the final processes with one additional $\pi^{0}$, or multiple pion final states.
-At higher c.m.~energies, the thrust $T$ can be used to seperate the hadronic final states from signal process, defined as
+The background events survived from above selection criteria come from hadronic final states or $e^{+}e^{-}\to\tau^{+}\tau^{-}$ decay products, where $e^{+}e^{-}\to\tau^{+}\tau^{-}$ is mainly from the final processes with one additional $\pi^{0}$, or multiple pion final states.
+At higher c.m.~energies, the thrust $T$ can be used to separate the hadronic final states from signal process, defined as

 where $\overrightarrow{p}_{i}$ is the 3-momenta of the final state particles, $\overrightarrow{n}$ is a 3-vector with unit norm.
+Finding the $\overrightarrow{n}$ in any direction of space makes the thrust $T$ maximum.
 The typical distribution of thrust $T$ at c.m.~energy $\sqrt{s}=4.26$ and 7.0~GeV are shown in Fig.~\ref{thrust} between signal and hadronic processes.
-It is found that, the thrust $T$ can provide a good distinguish between signal and hadronic background at high energy points such as $\sqrt{s}=7.0$~GeV.
+It is found that, the thrust $T$ can provide a good distinguish between signal and hadronic background at high c.m.~energies such as $\sqrt{s}=7.0$~GeV.
 At lower c.m.~energies, it is hard to distinguish the signal from background due to insufficient boost.
 However, with a good description of the hadronic final states from {\sc LundArlw}, these background can be well described with MC simulation.